A Structured Approach to Safety Case Construction for AI Systems: Reusable AI Safety-Case Templates

 Its typical use includes: \begin{itemize} \item Aggregating results from test datasets, red-teaming, or user trials to estimate expected performance. \item Establishing non-inferiority to a comparator based on statistical sampling. \item Supporting discovery-driven safety claims where behaviour must be inferred from empirical regularities. \end{itemize}

-While this logic captures real-world performance and adapts to continual evaluation, confidence depends on representativeness and coverage of the test conditions and induction cannot guarantee future behaviour \cite{leake1996case}.
+While this logic captures real-world performance and adapts to continual evaluation, confidence depends on representativeness and coverage of the test conditions, and induction cannot guarantee future behaviour \cite{leake1996case}.

 There are two example scenarios.\\ \textit{"\textbf{Scenario 1:} System X is an updated LLM model of System Y and Z (previous version of the model), both of which have been used safely in production for over a year.
-Since the lasted version of model meets or exceeds their safety benchmarks, it is inferred that it is also safe."\\ "\textbf{Scenario 2:} System X is a new LLM.
-After comparison with widely used LLMs (e.g., ChatGPT and Gemini), its performance on safety benchmarks is equal to or better than these reference systems.
+Since the latest version of the model meets or exceeds their safety benchmarks, it is inferred that it is also safe."\\ "\textbf{Scenario 2:} System X is a new LLM.
+After comparison with widely used LLMs (e.g., ChatGPT and Gemini), its performance on safety benchmarks is equal to or better than that of these LLMs.
 Therefore, System X is considered safe and acceptable."}

 \textbf{Abductive- explanation and mitigation of anomalies}

 Abduction supports reasoning about why a system failed or behaved unexpectedly and whether the proposed mitigation plausibly prevents recurrence.